Spencer falls to North Polk in Class 3A state baseball

 Reece Wrage limited Spencer to one hit and no runs in the first five innings.
 Hunter Cook pitched the final two frames for the save.

-Jaxon Hefner took the loss for the Tigers, allowing three hits and two earned runs in 4 1/3 innigs while walking three and striking out two.
+Jaxon Hefner took the loss for the Tigers, allowing three hits and two earned runs in 4 1/3 innings while walking three and striking out two.

 Spencer, which upset Bishop Heelan and Sergeant Bluff-Luton in the substate semifinals and finals to reach the state tournament, closes the season at 23-7.
 The Tigers, making their fourth appearance in the state tournament, won the championship in 1990 and 1997, and lost in the title game in 1999.